 The application of a soothing balm can help treat — but not cure — nasal hyperkeratosis in doggies.

 How do dogs develop nose infections?

 The causes of nose infections aren’t always known.
 Some breeds are more susceptible to certain conditions.
-For example, chow chows and English bulldogs are at a higher risk for pemphigus.
+For example, chow chows and American bulldogs are at a higher risk for pemphigus.
 And the frequency of many nose infections increases as a pup gets older.
 UV ray exposure may make certain conditions worse, though your vet can provide more information.
 In the meantime, mitigation efforts, such as using sunscreen on your dog, keeping your home clean, and regularly grooming and bathing your pets, can reduce their likelihood of developing nose-related issues.